skip to content

 Do I need to attend the hearing?

-If you do not attend the hearing of your application (either electronically or in person) it may be dismissed in your absence.
+Generally, if you do not attend the hearing of your application (either electronically or in person), it may be dismissed in your absence.

-However, you can request that your application be heard in your absence if you are making the application together (even if there are children of the marriage under the age of 18 years).
-However, the Court must still be satisfied that proper arrangements have been made for the care, welfare and development of your children.
+If there are children of the marriage under the age of 18 years, the Court must be satisfied that proper arrangements have been made for the care, welfare and development of those children before granting divorce [see s 55A].

 Is there anything else I should do before the hearing?